marcinkaluza/sil-automation/Exercise1/README.md

 Failed to create/update the stack.
-Run the following command to fetch the list of events leading up to the failure aws cloudformation describe-stack-events --stack-name bucket
+Run the following command to fetch the list of events leading up to the failure aws cloudformation describe-stack-events --stack-name Test
 ```

 As you can see the command failed because an s3 bucket "mybucket" already exists.
 This is a common problem with resources that require globally unique names.
 In order to alleviate this problem, let's modify the template and deploy it once more.
-Before we do it though we need to delete the "bucket" stack as it has been created in invalid state.
-To do so let;s execute the following command:
+Before we do it though we need to delete the "Test" stack as it has been created in invalid state.
+To do so let's execute the following command:

 ```
 aws cloudformation delete-stack --stack-name Test